zscr/RaDeCC_Reader/Instructions.md

 7. After 'Run Complete' appears below the 'Run RaDeCC Reader' button, navigate to the *Output directory* selected to find the results computed by the program.

 ### Saving and Loading RaDeCC Reader GUI Inputs
- - To save inputs to the RaDeCC Reader GUI, click the 'Save Field Inputs' button once all fields are completed and checked.
+ - To save inputs to the RaDeCC Reader GUI, click the 'Check Inputs' button followed by the 'Save Field Inputs' button.
  - To load previous inputs click on the 'Load Saved Entries' button and navigate to and select the RR_GUI_entries_HHMMSS_YYYY-MM-DD.csv file.
 This will have been saved in the *Output directory* selected when the previous inputs were saved.
 Then 'Check' the inputs and click 'Continue'.
 When Panel 2 appears click 'Load Saved entries' at the top of panel 2 in order to load the rest of the saved entries.

 ## Output from RaDeCC Reader